johnpuddephatt/leedscommunityhomes/_pages/enabler-hub.md

 menu: header

 ---
 **It can be more than a little daunting starting your own community led housing scheme.
-At Leeds Community Homes we help groups do just that.**
+At Leeds Community Homes we help you do just that.**

 We are an Enabler Hub which means we work with community and voluntary groups, community land trusts, local authorities, developers, housing associations and more to create new community led housing schemes.